open-telemetry/opentelemetry-specification/specification/trace/api.md

 - `Link`s - an ordered sequence of Links, see API definition [here](#specifying-links).
 - `Start timestamp`, default to current time.
 This argument SHOULD only be set when span creation time has already passed.
-If API is called at a moment of a Span logical start, API user MUST not explicitly set this argument.
+If API is called at a moment of a Span logical start, API user MUST NOT explicitly set this argument.

 Each span has zero or one parent span and zero or more child spans, which represent causally related operations.
 A tree of related spans comprises a